How to make Sour Dough Starter:

 I use Powdered milk and mix it thick.

-If you use condenced milk it works great.
+If you use condensed milk it works great.

-Try ading half powdered thick mix and a can
+Try adding half powdered thick mix and a can

-of condenced milk or Mixed up proten powder anyone?
+of condensed milk or Mixed up protein powder anyone?

 1 cup sugar